TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Encryption in

-\lsec{access-resolution} We now discuss how \oursystem provides crypto-enforced access control over the \emph{resolution} at which data can be queried; i.e., where the data owner not only restricts access to a time range per principal but also defines the temporal granularity (e.g., per minute, hour, etc.) at which the principals can retrieve/query data.
-Multi-resolution data support is crucial for approximate queries, visualization, and time series analytics that operate on higher representation of the data to keep the analysis computationally tractable~\cite{summarystore}.
-Aside from being important for time series analytics, serving data at different granularities is of ample relevance for privacy.
-Restricting access to only the necessary data resolutions provides a higher degree of privacy protection, preventing inference of sensitive information from high resolution data~\cite{prio}.
+We now discuss how \oursystem provides crypto-enforced access control over the \emph{resolution} at which data can be queried; i.e., the data owner not only restricts access to a time range per data consumer but also defines the temporal granularity (e.g., per minute) at which they can retrieve or query data.